 Schedule 1, Part 2 sets out the maximum additional costs for claims for damages based on the stage at which the matter resolves to be paid in addition to the maximum costs set out in Schedule 1, Part 1.
-Table A sets out the maximum costs for stages of resolution of claim - general, and Table B sets out the maximum costs for stages of resolution of claim where the legal practitioner is first retained after claims assessment.
+Table A sets out the maximum costs for stages of resolution of claim - general, and Table B sets out the maximum costs for stages of resolution of claim sets retained after claims assessment.